-Home » blog » 9 Beauty and the Beast YA Novels Destined to Enchant
+Home Β» blog Β» 9 Beauty and the Beast YA Novels Destined to Enchant

 9 Beauty and the Beast YA Novels Destined to Enchant

 Tracing my love of fairy tales back to its origins isn’t something I can accurately recount.
 I didn’t grow up drenched in a childhood of the fantastical adventures, but my six-year-old childhood favorite was Disney’s animated classic The Little Mermaid.
-Or so my parents tell me.
-It was at its height during my young days when, in all probability, I was at my happiest playing dress up.

 Adoration for all things fairy tales blossomed since those days, and as an adult, I am even more fascinated by them.
 I can still remember reading about Disney’s live-action version of Cinderella in its early days.
 Loving the idea of Lily James as Cinderella, detesting the fact that Richard Madden had been cast as the Prince (never fear, he won me over), and being starry-eyed at the result.
-This is why, when rumors echoed that Beauty and the Beast was to be the next of Disney’s live-action reimagining, I was ecstatic to see how it’d turn out.

-With the release of Beauty and the Beast this past weekend (March 17th), I thought I’d share some novels that imagine the “Tale as Old as Time” fable, in some instances in an entirely new way.
-If you are still on the high that is the beauty of this film, you might like to revisit, relive and reimagine the enchantment of this story through these pages.
+With the release of Beauty and the Beast this past weekend (March 17th), I thought I’d share some novels that imagine the “Tale as Old as Time” fable, in some instances, in an entirely new way.
+If you are still on the high that is the beauty of this film, you might like to revisit, relive, and reimagine the enchantment of this story through these pages.

 Let’s take a peek at some of the stories you can discover.